 - Click Create.

-A new scenario is created using the same feature template you specified when the project was created and will become the active scenario.
+A scenario is created using the same feature template you specified when the project was created and will become the active scenario.

 Open an existing scenario

 You can access scenarios in the scenario drop-down menu.
 All project team members can open any scenarios associated with the project.
 Complete the following steps to open an existing scenario:

 - At the top of the application, click the scenario drop-down arrow and choose Open.

 - Click Open on the scenario you want to open.